Expensify/App/CONTRIBUTING.md

 #### Proposing a job that Expensify hasn’t posted

-It’s possible that you found a bug or enhancement that we haven’t posted to the [Github repository](https://github.com/Expensify/App/issues?q=is%3Aissue).
+It’s possible that you found a bug or enhancement that we haven’t posted to the [GitHub repository](https://github.com/Expensify/App/issues?q=is%3Aissue).
 This is an opportunity to propose a job, and (optionally) a solution.
 If it's a valid job proposal that we choose to implement by deploying it to production — either internally or via an external contributor — then we will compensate you $250 for identifying and proposing the improvement.
 Note: If you get assigned the job you proposed **and** you complete the job, this $250 for identifying the improvement is *in addition to* the reward you will be paid for completing the job.
 Please follow these steps to propose a job:

 1. Check to ensure an issue does not already exist for this topic in the [New Expensify Issue list](https://github.com/Expensify/App/issues).
 Please use your best judgement by searching for similar titles and issue descriptions.
 2. If your bug or enhancement matches an existing issue, please feel free to comment on that GitHub issue with your findings if you think it will help solve the issue.